Food colour – just how important is it?

 Colour is one of the most important sensory aspects of food and drink.
 As well as

 Since the 1980s, there has been a reduction in the use of artificial colours and a move towards clean label ingredients.
-With an explosion in the number and variety of products on the market and greater consumer demand for clean label ingredients, it has never been more important for formulators to perfect their product’s colour.
+With an explosion in the number and variety of products on the market and greater consumer demand for clean label ingredients, it has never been more important for developers to perfect their product’s colour.
 This is particularly important for products sold in transparent packaging.

-In another study, members of a consumer test panel incorrectly identified a cherry flavoured beverage as having a lime flavour after it was coloured green.
+In another study, members of a consumer test panel incorrectly identified a cherry-flavoured beverage as having a lime flavour after it was coloured green.

 Sensitivity of colour

 in clear packaging can even be prone to browning due to the effect of natural UV light.
-If you understand the factors that affect natural colours during thermal processing and throughout the product’s shelf life, you will be able to achieve brighter and more stable colours without the need for artificial colours.
+If you understand the factors that affect natural colours during thermal processing and throughout the product’s shelf-life, you’ll be able to achieve brighter and more stable colours without the need for artificial colours.

 Measuring food colour

-whether a product’s colour changes after processing or throughout its shelf life.
+whether a product’s colour changes after processing or throughout its shelf-life.
 The chosen technique

 food industry, with the latter typically used for transparent liquids such as drinks and colouring agents.